Locations in British Columbia

 When the troops heading south met the troops heading north, at Contact Creek on September 24, 1942, it marked the completion of the Highway between Dawson Creek and Whitehorse.
 It was only after the opening of the Highway that Dawson Creek was officially named Mile 0, as it was the Highway’s southernmost point.

 Fort Nelson’s economy has always been based on forestry, oil & gas.
-However, the oil and gas industry is currently struggling because of historically low oil prices and there has also been a downturn in demand for forestry products.
-Tourism has become a very important part of the economy and there are a large number of businesses in town that cater to the visitor.
+However, the oil and gas industry is currently struggling because of low oil prices and there has also been a downturn in demand for forestry products.
+Tourism has become a very important part of the economy and there are a large number of businesses in town that cater to visitors.
 North America’s largest gas processing plant and one of the largest deposits of shale gas in North America is found near Fort Nelson.

 Fort Nelson is a major transportation hub in the north.
 There is regular scheduled air service, it is the northern railhead of CN Rail, and the world famous Alaska Highway doubles as main street.